awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 ./samples/kvsWebrtcClientViewerGstSample <channelName> <mediaType>
 ```

-##### Note:
+##### Known issues:
 Our GStreamer samples leverage [MatroskaMux](https://gstreamer.freedesktop.org/documentation/matroska/matroskamux.html?gi-language=c) to receive media from its peer and save it to a file.
 However, MatroskaMux is designed for scenarios where the media's format remains constant throughout streaming.
-Unfortunately, this is not the case while using certain browsers as peers with ([AWS KVS JS SDK](https://awslabs.github.io/amazon-kinesis-video-streams-webrtc-sdk-js/examples/index.html)), so receiving media from the browsers andf writing it to filesink via MatroskaMux is not supported by our existing GStreamer samples.
-When the media's format changes mid-streaming (referred to as "caps changes"), MatroskaMux encounters limitations and is unable to handle these changes, resulting in an error message like:
+When the media's format changes mid-streaming (referred to as "caps changes"), MatroskaMux encounters limitations, its behavior cannot be predicted and it may be unable to handle these changes, resulting in an error message like:

 ```shell
 matroskamux matroska-mux.c:1134:gst_matroska_mux_video_pad_setcaps:<mux> error: Caps changes are not supported by Matroska